slaf-project/slaf/docs/user-guide/migrating-to-slaf.md

 - **Memory streaming**: Data is processed in configurable chunks to minimize memory usage
 - **Format detection**: Automatically selects the appropriate chunked reader based on input format
 - **Consistent API**: Same chunked interface works across all supported formats

+### Query Performance Optimization

+SLAF supports **index creation** for improved query performance on large datasets:

+**When to use indices:**

+- Datasets with 100k+ cells where query performance is important
+- When you plan to run frequent SQL queries on the data
+- For interactive analysis and exploration
+- **Trade-off**: Indices increase storage size but improve query speed

+**Index benefits:**

+- **Faster queries**: Indexed columns enable efficient range and equality queries
+- **Better performance**: Especially for filtering by cell_id, gene_id, or expression values
+- **Interactive analysis**: Enables responsive exploration of large datasets

 ## Current Support